silexlabs/Silex/packages/silex-lib/readme.md

 ##Distribution/packages

+Sure, you can clone the repo and start unifile, the back end of Silex, with nodejs.
+For this, see cloud-explorer/unifile/readme.md

+But you may want to use Silex without hosting the nodejs server, on your computer or on your shared hosting.
+There are several ways to do this according to your needs.

-This is how Silex is distributed
+This is how Silex is distributed:

 * Hosted free
   No install, just go to http://silex.io/latest/ and do design